The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations

 An example of a deterministic causal model is given in Fig.~\ref{fig:detSTAB-graph}.

-The notion of a general causal model can be explained as follows.
+The notion of a general causal model (not necessarily deterministic) can be explained as follows.
 We start with a deterministic causal model and modify it in a particular way.
-When an exogenous variable $U$ is the parent of only a \emph{single} other variable, say $X$ (i.e. it is not a common cause of two or more variables), it is possible to eliminate $U$ from the causal structure, and to replace the deterministic dependence of $X$ on its original set of parents with a probabilistic dependence on its new set of parents.
+When an exogenous variable $U$ is the parent of only a \emph{single} other variable, say $X$ (i.e. $U$ is not a common cause of two or more variables), it is possible to eliminate $U$ from the causal structure, and to replace the deterministic dependence of $X$ on its original set of parents with a probabilistic dependence on its new set of parents.
 Specifically, if the deterministic causal model specifies that $X = f(Pa(X))$ for some function $f$ (here $Pa(X)$ includes $U$) then the new causal model specifies a conditional probability $P(X|Pa'(X))$ (here $Pa'(X)$ are the parents relative to the new causal structure, which excludes $U$).
 Specifically, the conditional probability is defined by $P(X|Pa(X))=\sum_U \delta_{X,f(Pa'(X),U)}P(U)$.